stefchrono/PythonTechnicalTest/README.md

 - '127.0.0.1:8000/api-token-auth/' to retrieve authentication token
 - '127.0.0.1:8000/bonds/' to get and/or post

 Also note, Browsable API available.
+Auth Token is generated on registration.
+Session Auth also used for Browsable API.

 ### Spec: